codebuddies/codebuddies/contributing.md

 Then, create a new branch by typing `git checkout -b BRANCHNAME`.
 Replace BRANCHNAME with what you want to name the branch.
 Conventionally, you should use the issue number in your branch name.
 For example, if you decided to work on issue https://github.com/codebuddiesdotorg/codebuddies/issues/491, you should type `git checkout -b issue-491` to create a branch named `issue-491`.

 9. If you have any questions about the issue you're looking at, you can leave a comment in there, or ask in the [#codebuddies-meta Slack channel](https://codebuddies.slack.com/messages/codebuddies-meta).
 Read below for more instructions about how to work with branches.
-10. Type `git branch -a` to see a list of all the branches besides `release`, the default branch you're in.
+10. Type `git branch -a` to see a list of all the branches besides `staging`, the default branch you're in.
 Note that if you want to switch to an already-created branch, you would type `git checkout BRANCHNAME`.
 You can read more about how to create a new branch to work on an issue below.
 11. Once you finish making your changes, commit and push your changes.
 12. Submit your Pull Request!
 See some tips on [how to create the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request).
 13. (Optional) Add yourself as a contributor, if you haven't done so already.
 Steps are listed [below](#how-do-i-add-myself-as-a-contributor).